BeardoMattix/Book-Search-Engine/README.md

 ## Installation :

-To install the RWP App use the instructions bellow &#8595;
+To install the Book Search App use the instructions bellow &#8595;

 ```
  npm install